-Unlike a sump pump, a hose will take more time and won’t drain the pool entirely, but it is a very cheap and easy method.
+Unlike a sump pump, a hose will take more time and won’t drain the pool entirely, but it is very cheap and easy.
 It is best if you have more than one or multiple hoses at your home, it will make the process quick and easy.
 Go with the same technique with numerous hoses which you use for one.
 Although, having only one hose will be more than enough.
 Read the complete procedure below.

 How to Drain an Above Ground Pool With a Hose

-By immersing the hose entirely underwater for a few minutes and then pulling one end of the hose out of the pool, you can drain the water easily.
+By immersing the hose entirely underwater for a few minutes and then pulling one end of the hose out of the pool, you can drain the water quickly.
 You have to do it step by step: